ready4-dev/ready4web/content/en/docs/Getting-started/Implementation/Syntax/index.en.md

 </div>

-#### Extended `author` generics
+### Extended commands

-Finally, there are a small number of other generics that are more general extensions of the core functions.
-Currently, these extended generics are all variants on the `author` generics, with each one specifying the type of output to be authored by the method.
-The `ready4` package does not include methods for any of these extended generics.
+Finally, there are a small number of other commands that are more general extensions of the core commands.
+Currently, these extended commands are all variants on the `author` command, with each extension specifying the type of output to be authored by the method.
 A HTML table of the extended generics bundled with `ready4` can be displayed using the `print_methods` function, using the `return_1L_chr = "extended"` argument.

 <div class="highlight">